Adwick le Street: Medieval

+Adwick Town Hall was built as a rectory in 1682.

 Religion

 There are two churches - the main one is dedicated to St Laurence in the old village to the north, and the other is in Woodlands and is All Saints.
 The parish church of St. Laurence dates from the 12th century.
 The religious parish of St Laurence also includes the southern part of Hampole civil parish (from Hampole Wood to Harry Wood further north), but not the northern Skelbrooke part.

 Transport

 Road

 The old village is on the B1220 road, and meets the A638 road to the south of the village at Adwick Grange, near the Highwayman pub.
 To the west is the parish of Brodsworth.
 Highfields Country Park is adjacent to Brodsworth.
 The parish boundary with Brodsworth is mostly the Roman Ridge, except for a small section adjacent to Pickburn, where it extends out to the A1(M) near the country park, and follows Long Lands Lane from the motorway bypass.

 To the north, the parish boundary follows the Old Ea Beck, broadly following the ECML railway.
 It then follows a drain under Adwick Lane, then Langthwaite Drain under the ECML, to the Highwayman roundabout; this roundabout is the southern edge of the (religious, no longer civil) parish of Adwick along the A638.
 The division between Woodlands and Adwick parish follows just east of the A638, to the west of the secondary school, meeting the A638 at the Red House junction.

 The Woodlands parish from Hangthwaite meets the A638 further south near the former Long Edge Quarry, then follows Green Lane (B6422) until a point just east of Scawthorpe, where it meets the Roman Ridge.
 It follows the present Roman Ridge north and along the present-day parish boundary to the A1(M).
 It follows the A1(M) all the way to the Red House junction (38), including the Red House industrial park, whereas the present-day parish boundary (with Brodsworth) follows the Roman Ridge, north of Long Lands Lane past Markham Grange garden centre.